typedoc2md/typedoc-plugin-markdown-examples/README.md

 - [typedoc-plugin-frontmatter](./examples/08-frontmatter-example/docs/README.md): Showcases how frontmatter can be added to pages.
 - [typedoc-plugin-remark](./examples/09-remark-example/docs/README.md): Showcases how output can be parsed with Remark plugins.

-### Themes
+### Themes and Integrations

-- [typedoc-github-wiki-theme](../../wiki): Showcases output on GitHub Wiki pages.
+- [typedoc-github-wiki-theme (opens in wiki tab ↗️)](../../wiki): Showcases output on GitHub Wiki pages.

-## Examples on StackBlitz

-- [typedoc-vitepress-theme (StackBlitz ↗️)](https://stackblitz.com/~/github.com/typedoc-plugin-markdown/typedoc-vitepress-theme-example): Showcases output for VitePress docs generator.
+- [typedoc-plugin-vitepress (opens in demo site ↗️)](../../wiki): Showcases output for VitePress docs generator..
-- [docusaurus-plugin-typedoc (StackBlitz ↗️)](https://stackblitz.com/~/github.com/typedoc-plugin-markdown/docusaurus-plugin-typedoc-example): Showcases output for Docusaurus docs generator.
+- [docusaurus-plugin-typedoc (opens in demo site ↗️)](../../wiki): Showcases output for Docusaurus docs generator.

 ## Building examples locally